 Closed cell spray foam on the other hand is 100 percent moisture impermeable.
 While the moisture impermeable option might sound better, one scenario where open cell can be beneficial is on a roof deck of an attic.
 If a leak were to occur the foam would be discolored and let you know immediately where the leak was happening so it could be quickly repaired.

-Closed cell spray foam will conceal the leak until the water builds up somewhere else and cause much bigger problems.
+Closed cell spray foam will conceal the leak until the water builds up somewhere else and cause much bigger problems and headaches.

 What are the Sound Dampening qualities for Open Cell and Closed Cell Spray Foams?

 The thicker, softer material of open cell reduces sound waves much better than the tight, dense closed cell.